 Las Vegas – April 3-5, 2016

-BSU Competition Submission Deadline: December 30, 2015
+Boise State University Competition Submission Deadline: December 30, 2015

 Submission priority will be given to topics consistent with the themes of political economy, private enterprise, entrepreneurship, economic education, and this year’s conference theme: Capitalism: Free-Market or Crony?
 In The Wealth of Nations, Adam Smith described the economy of his day as the “mercantile” system.
 It consisted of government privileges for favored sectors, and onerous burdens on others.
 In the 20th century, Ludwig von Mises updated the Smithian analysis to deal with the modern version of the mercantile system, which he called interventionism.
 Mises identified corruption as “the regular effect of interventionism.”
 In today’s vernacular, and especially since the early 21st century financial crisis, the system has been dubbed crony capitalism.
 Crony capitalism is frequently linked to corruption.
 Free-market capitalism may be an ideal, but crony capitalism is all too real around the globe.